AryamanReddi99/Creature-Forest/README.md

 </p>

 ***Invading crows***
-Crows are able to hijack a normal Hawk/Dove equilibrium by exploiting the doves until they are eliminated.
+Crows are able to hijack a stable Hawk/Dove equilibrium by exploiting the doves until they are eliminated.
 They then reach a similar equilibrium with the hawks by playing Dove henceforth.